alexklavens/tripadvisor-magazine/README.md

 TripAdvisor Magazine is a new form of travel media.
 Its content comes from a non-editorial context, one where a consumer experience is featured in the context of a business profile.

+__UPDATE: The current version of TripAdvisor Magazine uses Contentful as its CMS.
+Though the data behind the current project has not changed and will not change, I altered this project to learn about how to integrate a formal CMS.__

 ## The Magazine and Its Content

 Many of the articles in TripAdvisor Magazine truly are incredible.
 All are original reviews that were identified as the best of the best.
 None of the content has been manipulated (no editing, no punctuation fixes, etc.).
 Here are a few examples of my favorites: